Wyattari/VRSmoothCamUnity/README.md

 ## How it Works
 - The package includes a prefab with a camera and smoothing script that follows your preferred target.
 This allows you to go through motions normally while smoothing is applied to the separate smoothed camera only.
 - Optionally, you may enable a window in your VR perspective that allows you to monitor the view of the smoothed camera.
+I find this helpful if you're trying to frame things in really specific ways.

 ![](04_Monitor.gif)